mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### Manage TinyPilot on 20 hours per week

 The times when I enjoy TinyPilot most are when things are running smoothly enough to give me space to think about ways to grow the business or improve the product.
-The most unpleasant times are when I have a thousand short-term things to do, and they're so urgent that I can't delegate them.
+The least pleasant times are when I have a thousand short-term things to do, and they're urgent enough that I can't delegate them to my teammates.

 This year, I'd like to continue systematizing TinyPilot so that everything runs smoothly if I only work 20 hours per week.
 That would also free up time for me to write and code, neither of which I have time for now.

 ### Ship a new TinyPilot hardware product

 TinyPilot's core hardware is a Raspberry Pi single-board computer.
-The Pi was great for getting TinyPilot up and running, but we're starting to feel its limitations as we grow.
+The Pi has been fantastic in getting TinyPilot up and running, but we're starting to feel its limitations as we grow.

-I plan to work with my electrical engineering vendor to develop a new TinyPilot product that replaces the Raspberry Pi with a custom board that we can optimize for TinyPilot's needs.
+I plan to work with my electrical engineering vendor to develop a new TinyPilot product that replaces the Raspberry Pi with a custom board that we can optimize for our customers' needs.

 ## Do I still love it?

 When I do these writeups, I think about whether I still love being a bootstrapped founder.
 This is the first year where it's difficult to say yes.

-As TinyPilot grows, the highs are high but the lows are lower.

-I'll start with the positives.
+I still like my job, but it's not as fun and easy as when I was just building unsuccessful software products and blogging about it.

 I enjoy feeling like I run a real business.
-Before TinyPilot, my businesses typically earned less than $500 per month.
-At that scale, you're extremely limited.
-You can't hire for any skilled roles or pay for expert guidance.
-You end up grinding away at problems you know are already solved, but you have to reinvent the wheel because you can't afford the already-invented ones.
+Before TinyPilot, my businesses typically earned less than $500/month.
+At that scale, I felt extremely limited.
+It's not enough to hire for any skilled roles or pay for expert guidance.
+I frequently had to solve uninteresting problems simply because my revenue was too small to justify purchasing better solutions.

 With TinyPilot, there's enough money coming in to hire specialists where it makes sense.
 I enjoy being able to work with a talented dev team again after three years of coding by myself.
 I pay $200/month for dev tooling and CI without thinking twice about it because it's obviously a net cost savings to help my dev team eliminate gruntwork.
+In my previous businesses, paying for those tools would consume most of my revenue.

+I enjoy having a company culture that matches what I always wanted to see from my employers.
+Everyone has flexible hours.
+There are no tight deadlines, so people can do their jobs well instead of rushing and compromising on quality.
+Almost all of our work is asynchronous, so everyone has the space to do [deep, focused work](/book-reports/deep-work/).

-The downside of running your own business with thousands of customers is that you're responsible for failure.
-When I ship a bad bug, I feel it.
-When I announce a launch date for new hardware and have to delay it over and over, I find it personally embarrassing in a way that I never felt at Google when I was eight layers removed from real customers.
+The hardest part for me about running a business with real customers is being responsible for failure.
+I have a team, but the buck ultimately stops with me.
+When I ship a bad bug or fail to launch a new product by the date I predicted, I find it painful and personally embarrassing.
+It's a completely different experience from being a developer at Microsoft or Google, where I shared blame with the people who reviewed and tested my work, and we were all eight layers removed from real customers.

-The benefit of working for myself is that I can shape the business to give myself work that I enjoy.
-Many of these changes take time, as they involve hiring and training new people, but they're achievable.
-When I worked for Google, there were aspects of the job that I disliked, and I had no power to change them.

-Overall, I'm still happy to be working for myself, and I want to sustain it for the rest of my working life.
+Overall, I'm still happy to be working for myself and hope to sustain it for the rest of my working life.

 ---